 If you’re following the practice of using natural light only then you’re just going to use the sun and practical lights from the scene (lamps, fireplace, candles, etc).

 Natural lighting doesn’t mean that you don’t design your lighting.
 You best believe that cinematographer Emmanuel Lubezki who shot The Revenant designed his lighting setups even though he was just using sunlight, moonlight, and fire.

 Fun fact about the sun: it moves!
 So when you’re using natural light sources only it becomes even more imperative to design your lighting.
-You’ll need to know what the movements of the sun will be on the day you shoot and at the location you’re shooting.
+You’ll need to know what the movements of the sun will be on the day you shoot and at the location, you’re shooting.
 Then you’ll design your scenes and the shooting schedule around the sun.
-You might bring in light modifiers as well to diffuse the light (soften it) or to cut light.
-But you can go a long ways with just natural lighting.
+You might bring in light modifiers as well to diffuse the light (soften it) or to cut the light.
+But you can go a long way with just natural lighting.

 Truly stylized lighting doesn’t need to be motivated by a light source like the sun or a lamp.
 But it still needs to be motivated.

 All lighting must be motivated by the story that you’re trying to tell.
 The plot of your film must be elevated by the story your lighting is telling.

 Make no mistake, your lighting is telling a story.
 But is it the story you want it to tell?